chrisdwheatley/awesome-angular2/contributing.md

 # Contributing

-Resources are listed in alphabetical order under each subheader, please place any new items in the appropriate place in the list when submitting pull requests.
+Resources are listed in alphabetical order under each sub-header, please place any new items in the appropriate place in the list when submitting pull requests.

-New subheaders should be placed at the botton of the list.
+New sub-headers should be placed at the bottom of the list.